 Sanders helps No. 16 Arkansas rocket past South Carolina

+FAYETTEVILLE, Ark. – Darren McFadden and Felix Jones make for some serious company.
+Rocket Sanders can now say he’s there with those all-time Arkansas running backs.

-FAYETTEVILLE, Ark.
-(AP) Rocket Sanders ran for a career-high 156 yards and scored Arkansas' first two touchdowns, and KJ Jefferson ran for a score and threw for another to lift the No. 16 Razorbacks past South Carolina 44-30 on Saturday.
+The Razorbacks’ sophomore running back ran for a career-high 156 yards and two touchdowns in helping the No. 16 Razorbacks beat South Carolina 44-30 on Saturday.

-Jefferson led Arkansas (2-0, 1-0 Southeastern Conference) on three scoring drives in the fourth quarter, never allowing South Carolina to rally.

-Sanders finished the first two and freshman Rashod Dubinion had his first career touchdown, giving Arkansas a 21-3 lead in the second quarter.

-Sanders had his second straight 100-yard rushing game after getting the first of his career last week.
+Sanders joined McFadden, twice a Heisman Trophy finalist, and Jones, the player with the sixth-most yards rushing in school history, as the only three Arkansas players to run for 150 yards and two scores against the Gamecocks.

+“Um, that’s good,” Sanders said after the game.
+He half-chuckled his next sentence.

+Johnson is expected to return in Week 3 against Missouri State.
+He might find himself short on carries as Sanders’ development has put the sophomore in high company.

-''I think he's becoming an all-around back a little bit more,'' Arkansas coach Sam Pittman said. ''I thought he played really, really well.
+“I think he’s becoming an all-around back a little bit more,” Pittman said.
+“I thought he played really, really well.
 Two 100-yard days back-to-back is pretty good.
-He's a better back than he was a year ago.''
+He’s a better back than he was a year ago.”

-Spencer Rattler was 23 of 38 with 361 yards passing for South Carolina (1-1, 0-1), though 173 of those came in the fourth quarter when the Gamecocks were chasing from way behind.

-Rattler's 62-yard touchdown pass to Antwane Wells Jr. in the third quarter pulled the Gamecocks within five.
-When he sought Wells in the end zone again in the fourth, he was intercepted by Dwight McGlothern.

 THE TAKEAWAY